 - Applicable fee: US$110.00 (AU$ amount listed here); payments can be by Australia Post money order or bank check (personal/business checks are not accepted), and must be payable to the “U.S. Consulate General”.
-Under no circumstances are other payees accepted, including payments made payable to the “Department of State.”
-Please do not write anything on the face of the money order/bank check — our cashier is unable to process it as valid payment.
+Under no circumstances are other payees accepted.
+Do not write anything additional on the face of the money order/bank check (eg: name of the applicant) — our cashier is unable to process it as valid payment.
 Incorrect payments cannot be accepted, even if there is an overpayment.

 - If applicable, original documentation to support name change or change of other descriptive data (photocopies certified by a Justice of the Peace are not acceptable)

 - For damaged passports: a signed statement outlining the reason the passport is damaged